Our social media accounts

 We offer a variety of other ways for people to have their say, including surveys, customer forms, attendance at public meetings, and conversations with ward councillors.
 These channels are better resourced to handle feedback and enquiries effectively.

 We’ll keep our approach under review.
-If you have a question or would like to share feedback, please visit our contact us page.
+If you have a question or would like to share feedback, you can do so via our contact us page.